stoermelder/vcvrack-packone/README.md

 ![Intro image](./docs/intro.png)

 - [4ROUNDS](./docs/FourRounds.md): randomizer for up to 16 input signals to create 15 output signals
-- [8FACE](./docs/EightFace.md): preset sequencer for eight presets of any module as an universal expander
+- [8FACE, 8FACEx2](./docs/EightFace.md): preset sequencer for eight presets of any module as an universal expander
+- [ARENA](./docs/Arena.md): 2-dimensional XY-Mixer for 8 sources with various modulation targets and fun graphical interface
 - [BOLT](./docs/Bolt.md): polyphonic CV-modulateable boolean functions
 - [CV-MAP](./docs/CVMap.md): control 32 knobs/sliders/switches of any module by CV even when the module has no CV input
 - [CV-PAM](./docs/CVPam.md): generate CV voltage by observing 32 knobs/sliders/switches of any module
-- [INFIX](./docs/Infix.md): insert for polyphonic cables
+- [INFIX, INFIX8](./docs/Infix.md): insert for polyphonic cables
+- [MAZE](./docs/Maze.md): 4 channel sequencer running on a 2-dimensional grid
 - [µMAP](./docs/CVMapMicro.md): a single instance of CV-MAP's slots with attenuverters
 - [MIDI-CAT](./docs/MidiCat.md): map parameters to midi controllers similar to MIDI-MAP with midi feedback and note mapping
 - [ReMOVE Lite](./docs/ReMove.md): a recorder for knob/slider/switch-automation